 |OPS+||147||27||Joe Morgan / Carl Yastrzemski / Roberto Clemente|

 As you can see, Martinez stacks up well in most categories.
-I wonder how many of you realized he had a higher career batting average than George Brett — a hitter who once flirted with .400 in a season.
+I wonder how many of you realized he had a higher career batting average than George Brett — a hitter who once flirted with a .400 season.

 Martinez also owns a better OBP than Brett, Gwynn, Rickey Henderson, and Wade Boggs — all clear-cut Hall of Famers.
 The Mariners icon also had a better slugging percentage than players universally recognized for their power bats — Rice, Reggie Jackson, and Harmon Killebrew.